 I used the cooking twine again and made a flavor bundle out of a few sprigs of fresh rosemary, some lemon and vidalia onion slices and a piece of lemon grass.

 I stuffed this into the pocket at the cavity of the chicken.

-The final step was to sprinkle whole cardomom pods over the vegetables.
-Cardomom is a flavorful spice that adds a lovely savory flavor to the dish.
+The final step was to sprinkle whole cardamom pods over the vegetables.
+Cardamom is a flavorful spice that adds a lovely savory flavor to the dish.